 - and even uterus 4

-The diagnosis is readily made on cross sectional imaging, CT / MRI with either fluid or bowel able to be traced along the aforementioned course to lie in the medial upper thigh.
+The diagnosis is readily made on CT/MRI with either fluid or bowel able to be traced along the aforementioned course to lie in the medial upper thigh.

 Signs of complication including: